Export Compliance Spelled Out

 - Category: Blog

 Are you new to government export regulations?
 It can be quite challenging to get your hands around export compliance and export controls.
 This is especially true if export compliance just one of your responsibilities.
 Where do you start among the hundreds of pages in the Code of Federal Regulations?
 What is really important and relevant to your company, university, or institution?
-Try following these six key principles to start building a strong and effective Export Compliance Program.
+Try following these six key principles as a guide to start building a strong and effective Export Compliance Program.
+To deepen your knowledge, consider taking our U.S. Exporting Regulations & Procedures course.

 Explain the regulations and their impact using layman terms.
 Skip the regulatory jargon whenever possible.
 There are definitely situations where a regulatory term is important – especially in light of the 2015 “Definitions” Final Ruling from the U.S. Department of Commerce and Department of State prompted by the Export Control Reform Initiative.
 However, be selective and very purposeful when using the lingo.